distillpub/post--multimodal/src/paper.md

 --

-We arrive at a surprising discovery — it seems as though the neurons appear to arrange themselves into a taxonomy of classes that appear to mimic, very approximately, the imagenet hierarchy.
-While there have been attempts to explicitly integrate this information [8], CLIP was not given this information as a training signal.
-The fact that these neurons naturally form a hierarchy -- form a hierarchy without even being trained on ImageNet -- suggests that such hierarchy may be a universal feature of learning systems.<d-footnote>We’ve seen hints of similar structure in region neurons, with a whole world neuron, a northern hemisphere neuron, a USA neuron, and then a West Coast neuron.</d-footnote>
+We arrive at a surprising discovery: it seems as though the neurons appear to arrange themselves into a taxonomy of classes that appear to mimic, very approximately, the imagenet hierarchy.
+While there have been attempts to explicitly integrate this information <d-cite bibtex-key="santurkar2020breeds" />, CLIP was not given this information as a training signal.
+The fact that these neurons naturally form a hierarchy — form a hierarchy without even being trained on ImageNet — suggests that such hierarchy may be a universal feature of learning systems.<d-footnote>We’ve seen hints of similar structure in region neurons, with a whole world neuron, a northern hemisphere neuron, a USA neuron, and then a West Coast neuron.</d-footnote>